suomisoft/install_scripts/README.md

 # socialwebcloud_install_scripts
-This guide will walk you through setting up an Ubuntu virtual server on Linode, accessing it, installing Ansible, cloning a repository, and running an Ansible playbook.
+This guide will walk you through setting up an Ubuntu virtual server on linux web hosting, accessing it, installing Ansible, cloning a repository, and running an Ansible playbook.

 ## Prerequisites

-- A Linode account
+- A linux web hosting account
 - A registered domain name (optional but recommended)

 ## Steps

-### 1. Create an Ubuntu Virtual Server on Linode
+### 1. Create an Ubuntu Virtual Server on linux web hosting

-1. **Log in to Linode:**
+1. **Log in to linux web hosting:**
-   - Visit [Linode.com](https://www.linode.com) and log in to your account.
+   - Visit your linux web hosting provider and log in to your account.

-2. **Create a New Linode:**
+2. **Create a New linux server:**
-   - Click the “Create Linode” button.
    - Select **Ubuntu** as the distribution and choose the version you prefer.
    - Choose a plan that suits your needs.
    - Select a data center region close to your location for better performance.
    - (Optional) Configure additional settings such as backups or VLAN if needed.

 3. **Assign a Domain Name (Optional):**
-   - If you have a registered domain name, configure DNS settings to point to your Linode server’s IP address.
+   - If you have a registered domain name, configure DNS settings to point to your linux web hosting server’s IP address.
-   - Manage DNS settings in the Linode dashboard or through your domain registrar’s website.
+   - Manage DNS settings in the linux web hosting dashboard or through your domain registrar’s website.

-4. **Complete the Linode Setup:**
+4. **Complete the linux web hosting setup:**
-   - Click “Create Linode” to finalize the setup.
-   - Note the public IP address assigned to your Linode.
+   - Note the public IP address assigned to your linux server.

 ### 2. Get Access to the Server